sudorandom/kmcd.dev/content/posts/2024/grpc-over-http3/index.md

 {{< image src="demo-connectrpc.png" width="400px" class="center" >}}

-(Note: It's likely that HTTP/2 is used between the load balancer and the backend service in this case.)
+{{< aside >}}
+Note: In this specific case, the connection between the load balancer and the backend service likely utilizes HTTP/2.
+However, even if that is the case, the reduced number of round trips between the load balancer and the end user is likely still an advantage when compared to HTTP/1.1 and HTTP/2.
+{{< /aside >}}

 ## Conclusion
 In this post, we've explored the exciting potential of HTTP/3 to supercharge gRPC performance.
 We dove into the key advantages of HTTP/3, such as faster connection establishment, elimination of head-of-line blocking, and mandatory encryption.
 By getting our hands dirty with practical examples in Go, we've seen firsthand how HTTP/3 can be seamlessly integrated into gRPC services using tools like ConnectRPC and Buf.